TheRatest/of-server-browser/README.md

 - Logo: [Gump_Enjoyer](https://steamcommunity.com/profiles/76561198201233559)

 ## Planned features
-- System tray support
-- Notifications
+- Notifications (idk if i wanna do this one though)
-- Caching servers to be less reliant on Valve's master server
+- Linux releases